 - A reference letter from the head of Infection Control Committee in Philippines for my previous position as an Infection Control Nurse.

 - A letter confirming that I’m a current student in Pearson Adult Career Centre.
 Back then I enrolled in a bridging program for nursing assistants in Quebec.

 After several months, they referred my case to the Registration Committee.
 According to the letter they sent, the evaluator is not satisfied with the supporting documents I sent.
 They asked me of any additional documents I can send to support my request.
 During that time, I enrolled in a bridging program for LPNs in Pearson Adult Career Centre so I just requested the school to send a letter confirming that I’m a student.

-After three weeks, CNO sent me a letter confirming that the committee approved my request to waive the English proficiency exam.
+As detailed in my CNO application timeline, CNO sent me a letter confirming that the committee approved my request to waive the English proficiency exam after three weeks.
 In total, it took a year for me to process this!